lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Inactivity Timer.
 This timer is used to detect when there is a problem in the transmission of frames and the receiver does not get any frame during a period of time or a number of packets in a period of time.
 When this happen, an abort needs to be sent.
 Initially and each time a frame is received the timer is reinitialized.
 The size of the timer is not defined in this document and must be defined in the specific technology document.

 *  Attempts.
-It is a counter used to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
+It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).